fluxninja/aperture/docs/content/concepts/rate-limiter.md

 The _Rate Limiter_ component accepts or rejects incoming flows based on per-label limits, configured as the maximum number of requests per a given period of time.
-The rate-limiting label is chosen from the [flow-label][flow-label] with a specific key, enabling you to configure separate limits for different users or flows.
+The rate-limiting label is chosen from the [flow-label][flow-label] with a specific key, enabling distinct limits per user as identified by unique values of the label.

 :::tip

-The limit value is treated as a signal within the circuit and can be dynamically modified or disabled at runtime.
+The limit value is provided as a signal within the circuit.
+It can be set dynamically based on the circuit's logic.

 :::

-### Overrides {#overrides}

-The override mechanism allows for increasing the limit for a particular value of a label.
-For instance, you might want to increase the limit for the admin user.
-Please refer to the [reference][reference] for more details on how to use this feature.

 [reference]: /reference/configuration/spec.md#rate-limiter
 [agent-group]: /concepts/selector.md#agent-group